 That layer?
 Documents and records.
 The paper that no tribe can escape and the documentation that demonstrates compliance with the rules of the funders that audit tribes.

 The genius?
 Buy a single enterprise system that can handle the records of generations of tribal members AND handle new ventures like casino management.
 One system to support and one system to afford.
 Now the knowledge and records management practices that have won praise from the BIA for tribal operations have been brought to bear on the compliance challenges for managing their casino.

 Using ECM, Oneida survived the surge of employees related to their 7 gaming sites.
-They now employ more than 2800 people and run over 2400 slot machines, table games and bingo seats.
-But the bigger story might be that Oneida Nation has over 2.4 million documents in their ECM system and over 600 employees in 20+ departments using OnBase.
+They now employ more than 2800 people and run over 2400 slot machines, table games, and bingo seats.
+But the bigger story might be that Oneida Nation has over 2.4 million documents in its ECM system and over 600 employees in 20+ departments using OnBase.
 And, that common system has reduced overall labor costs by 60%, recapturing critical resources for other tribal needs while handling the new requirements of running casinos.

 Casinos are both an opportunity and a challenge for tribal government.
-Developing, expanding and delivering economic opportunity while providing essential services is a difficult balancing act for tribal government.
+Developing, expanding, and delivering economic opportunity while providing essential services is a difficult balancing act for tribal government.
 Oneida knew they needed to change the way they did business, and, with the power of ECM, they are doing just that.